 Once you have selected a few stocks in the industry that you are most familiar with, it’s time now to start making some calculations.
 Look through the company’s financial reports, and see how the numbers match with your view of the company.
 It does not require very advanced analytical skills to be able to identify a great investment opportunity.
 All you will need to look for are qualitative attributes that you can pinpoint.
-Look at how consistent the results are, their profit margins, their expenses, and the amount of profits the company is generating.
+Look at how consistent the results are, their profit margins, their expenses, and the number of profits the company is generating.
 These are the key areas to focus on.
-It will give you a brief idea of what the company will be able to achieve over the long-term and consider the investment.
+It will give you a brief idea of what the company will be able to achieve over the long term and consider the investment.

-Not everything is positive, and as an investor you will have to look at the negatives also.
+Not everything is positive, and as an investor, you will have to look at the negatives also.
 Considering what might go wrong with your investment thesis is another key step.
 Perhaps the most important step, as this allows you to understand, under what scenarios will you actually lose money.
-Losing money is never fun, and as an investor you have to be prepared to see the value of your holdings decline.
+Losing money is never fun, and as an investor, you have to be prepared to see the value of your holdings decline.
 This is why trying to mitigate any losses could be an easy way to avoid bad investments and value traps.

 Put Everything In Perspective

 Once you have analyzed the good and the bad about a certain stock, you have to put things in perspective.
 This can also be tricky, but it is perhaps the best exercise for investors looking to study their cost of opportunity.
 When you choose an investment, you are essentially not choosing a thousand other ways to invest your money.
-How you compare them is usually the key, to choose the best among all of the possibilities.
+How you compare them is usually the key, to choosing the best among all of the possibilities.
 This is why value investors usually get lost, because of the overwhelming number of possibilities.
 Think which of these companies will be around for many years, or for how long can they keep growing.
 Emphasis on the risks is perhaps the most important part of this process.
 Some companies are usually very well positioned to deliver great returns to shareholders, but some of them are more often than not very risky.
-Ponder what could go wrong and how you would lose money, if any of the basis for your investment thesis changes overtime.
+Ponder what could go wrong and how you would lose money if any of the basis for your investment thesis changes over time.

 Avoiding losses is a key step to making good returns.
 Money lost had a devastating effect on your investment confidence and your returns over time.
 It impairs the ability to compound.
 With this in mind value, investors should avoid risky investments even if the returns could outweigh the potential losses.
 As a value investor, you cannot solely focus on the valuation of the company.
-Sometimes a company selling at a higher valuation will be a better option, than the beaten down the company that might not return to its former glory.
+Sometimes a company selling at a higher valuation will be a better option, than the beaten-down company that might not return to its former glory.

 Author bio: Value of Stocks is an independent financial information provider.
 Focused on analyzing stocks with a value investing approach.
 Our main goal is to help investors make better investment decisions.